preludeorg/libraries/README.md

 Prelude maintains a collection of open-source libraries that interact with our products, [Build](https://docs.prelude.org/docs/build) and [Detect](https://docs.prelude.org/docs/the-basics).

-Libraries are organized by language and are categorized by:
+Libraries are organized by language and categorized by:

 * Probe
 * SDK